2022 Gartner® Magic Quadrant™ SIEM

 Consider all the interactions that must be logged, analyzed, and reacted to every time traffic hits your site.
 IP traffic history, user tracking data, threat detection, security intrusion attempts, anomalies, and more collide in terabytes of data.
-Any one string in that data could have deep implications on your business.
+Anyone string in that data could have deep implications for your business.

 Understandably, correctly analyzing all this raw data can be intimidating.
 Log analysis of that much data requires assistance and software solutions that assist with or even guarantee compliance are often smart investments.